tonywu6/mdbookkit/docs/src/rustdoc-link/supported-syntax.md

 > [`vec!`][std::vec!] is different from [`vec`][std::vec], and don't accidentally use
 > [`format()`][std::fmt::format()] in place of [`format!()`][std::format!()]!

-The macro syntax works for attribute and derive macros as well, even though this is not how they are invoked.
+The macro syntax works for attribute and derive macros as well (even though this is not how they are invoked).

 > ```md
 > There is a [derive macro][serde::Serialize!] to generate implementations of the